OmarBedawi/my_first_e-store/readme_files/testing/testing.md

 #### In the e-Books page, Titles and Authors are not always on the same line
 On bigger screen size, in the e-Books page, e-Book titles can be displayed in row of 6, or 3 or 2.
-When the title of an e-Book is so long that required to be displayed on multiple lines, can cause that the authors line are not vertically aligned with the authors line of the e-Book next to.
+When the title of an e-Book is so long that required to be displayed on multiple lines, can cause that the authors line are not aligned with the authors line of the e-Book next to.

-#### Misplaced navbar items on smaller screens
+#### Misplaced navbar icons on smaller screens
 On some smaller screens, profile icon and search bar are pushed to the right side of the navbar creating a little of white space between them and the toggle menu.